alex1115alex/TvBox/README.md

 ## Notes

-If the page doesn't load, the app will probably refresh every 30 seconds until it works.
+If the page doesn't load at first, the app will refresh until it does.